beejjorgensen/bgc/src/bgc_part_0800.md

 In short, if you have a pointer to a type, adding one to the pointer moves to the next item of that type directly after it in memory.

+It's **important** to remember that as we move pointers around and look at different places in memory, we need to make sure that we're always pointing to a valid place in memory before we dereference.
+If we're off in the weeds and we try to see what's there, the behavior is undefined and a crash is a common result.

 This is a little chicken-and-eggy with [Array/Pointer Equivalence, below](#arraypointerrequiv), but we're going to give it a shot, anyway.